Top lieutenant to ‘El Chapo’ sentenced to life in prison

-ALEXANDRIA, Va.
-(AP) — A top lieutenant to drug kingpin Joaquin “El Chapo” Guzman has been sentenced to life in prison in a Virginia courtroom.
+FALLS CHURCH, Va.
+(AP) — A top lieutenant to drug kingpin Joaquin “El Chapo” Guzman was sentenced in a Virginia courtroom Friday to life in prison.

 Damaso Lopez, a leader in Mexico’s Sinaloa drug cartel, pleaded guilty in September in an Alexandria federal court to drug trafficking charges after being extradited from Mexico earlier this year.

-Friday’s life sentence was expected after both sides agreed to a life term as part of a plea bargain.
+The life sentence was expected after both sides agreed to a life term as part of a plea bargain.

 In court papers, Lopez admitted he was a senior leader in the Sinaloa cartel and controlled a faction with hundreds of men.
 He admitted using “sicarios,” or hitmen, to conduct murders to further the cartel’s interest and move tons of cocaine and other drugs throughout the Americas.